CIBC-Internal/python/Doc/library/enum.rst

     >>> str(Mood.funky)
     'my custom str!
 1'

-The rules for what is allowed are as follows: _sunder_ names (starting and ending with a single underscore) are reserved by enum and cannot be used;
-all other attributes defined within an enumeration will become members of this enumeration, with the exception of *__dunder__* names and descriptors (methods are also descriptors).
+The rules for what is allowed are as follows: names that start and end with a single underscore are reserved by enum and cannot be used; all other attributes defined within an enumeration will become members of this enumeration, with the exception of special methods (:meth:`__str__`, :meth:`__add__`, etc.) and descriptors (methods are also descriptors).

 Note:  if your enumeration defines :meth:`__new__` and/or :meth:`__init__` then
 whatever value(s) were given to the enum member will be passed into those